 There are several flat areas, interspersed in the climbing, where you will have brief reprieves from the uphill.

 A few steps north from the pensión and we were back on the Camino, on the Rúa Barrio, walking westward toward the center of town.
-After staying straight on at the traffic circle, walk by the town hall with the flags and turn left toward the church, shown below.
+After staying straight on at the traffic circle, walk by the town hall with the flags and turn left toward the church, shown below at about 350 meters from the start.

 The Camino route merges with the road from the albergue just west of the church and picks up the Rúa da Picota, by the Restaurante Picota.
 It is a quaint and narrow street.
 The photo shows the route, straight on at the first Y-intersection.